YudhaPutrama/opentrip-documentation/source/includes/_account.md

 }
 ```

-Register a new user using email adn password
+Register a new user using email and password

 ### Endpoint